Zold1/linux-basics/Files and Directories.md

 The first thing you need to know is that: Directories in Linux = Folders in Windows

+The second thins is path, what is it? path is a unique location to a file or a folder in a file system of an OS

 * `ls` get list directory contents
   * `ls -a` don't ignore hidden contents which starting with .
   * `ls -R` get list subdirectories recursively